ihrisOpen source human resources management for low resource settings.

 In the Democratic Republic of Congo managing human resources information is a complex process with numerous complications arriving from all levels of the health system including duplication of data, lack of control for staff movements, and differing data formats that are often not up to date. iHRIS is an easy to use, open source, free software that is centrally accessible online or by a local network and has interoperability with other open source software, such as DHIS2.
 The system captures high quality data on health worker numbers and demographics, skills, qualifications, and locations and is presented in one format, which produces identical data everywhere in real time.
 This allows for control of staff and staff movements.
 The system also provides harmonization with the budget and allows for reporting to be developed and disseminated at the provincial level.

-health workers have been registered in the iHRIS database in four provinces.
+health workers were registered in the iHRIS database in four provinces during ASSP.

 Our Approach to Human Resources information